googleinterns/protein-embedding-retrieval/README.md

 *** Whitened embeddings are obtained by performing PCA on the embeddings of all Pfam seed sequences and applying the corresponding whitening transformation to the KNN train and test sequences.

 Below we show plots of the top 10 n-Sample Test KNN Accuracies vs. Lens Accuracies for different models and for n = 1, 5, 10, 50.
-The key takeaways are the noticable boost pretraining the language models provides and the fact that Lens Accuracy is not a perfect predictor of Test KNN Accuracy.
+The key takeaways are the noticable boost pretraining the language models provides, the fact that Lens Accuracy is not a perfect predictor of Test KNN Accuracy, and the independence of performance and transformer size.

 ![1-sample](/figures/1-sample_test_knn_accuracy.png)